AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/mapping/salesforce.md

 ## Account {#account}

-See the documentation on [XDM Business Account class](../../../../xdm/classes/b2b/business-account.md) for more information.
+See the documentation on [XDM Business Account class](../../../../xdm/classes/b2b/business-account.md) for more information on the XDM Class and XDM Field Group(s).

 | Source field | Target XDM field path | Notes |
 | --- | --- | --- |